 Fiona’s television work is extensive.
 Most recently, she played Leanne in ABC’s hilarious Back In Very Small Business, and the guest role of Zoe Taylor in Wentworth Series 6.
 She was in web series Other People’s Problems and had roles in Series 1 and 2 of Channel Nine’s True Story.

-Fiona’s TV work is extensive, including Offspring, Fancy Boys, 7 Types of Ambiguty, Laid, Paper Giants 2: The Magazine Wars, Miss Fishers Murder Mysteries 2, A Dangerous Method, RUSH, Lowdown, Satisfaction, Stingers, All Saints, Blue Heelers, Neighbours and Frontline.
+Previous credits including Offspring, Fancy Boys, 7 Types of Ambiguity, Laid, Paper Giants 2: The Magazine Wars, Miss Fishers Murder Mysteries 2, A Dangerous Method, RUSH, Lowdown, Satisfaction, Stingers, All Saints, Blue Heelers, Neighbours and Frontline.

-Recent film credits include Detective Melanie Ryan in Noise, The Heartbreak Tour, Little Death and Mina in She Was She, which has screened in Palm Springs USA and at MIFF.
+Film credits include Noise, The Heartbreak Tour, Little Death She Was She, which screened in Palm Springs, USA and at MIFF.

 Fiona recently played the lead on stage in Lab Kelpie’s Oil Babies.
 Career stage highlights include Best Actress Green Room Awards for The City, by Martin Crimp at Red Stitch, and Construction of The Human Heart, by Ross Mueller at Malthouse Theatre.